d3v3l0/gtwiwtg/README.md

 ```

-## Motivating Examples
+## First, Here's the Action

-Here's some code to show you what you can do.
-A more involved example
+Here are a few examples to show you what you can do.
+A more involved
-apears at the end of the document, following the tutorial.
+example apears at the end of the document, following the tutorial.

 ### All The Primes